trpc-group/trpc-go/log/README.md

           time_unit: day  # Rolling time interval, support: minute/hour/day/month/year
 ```

-If roll_type is set to "time" and the `max_size` field is set at the same time, then `max_size` will take effect.
-During the time period, if the log size exceeds `max_size`, the log will be automatically split.

 An example configuration of rolling logs based on file size is as follows:

 ```yaml